How to Create a Bluetooth-Controlled Car With Arduino: A Step-by-Step Guide

 11 min

-This tutorial walks through the complete engineering and implementation of a two-wheel Bluetooth RC car with an Arduino Nano module on a specially designed PCBA (Printed Circuit Board Assembly) is illustrated in this tutorial.
+This tutorial walks through the complete engineering and implementation of a two-wheel Bluetooth RC car with an Arduino Nano module on a specially designed PCBA (Printed Circuit Board Assembly).

 While many hobbyists start by wiring motors and Bluetooth modules with jumper cables on a breadboard, this approach is prone to disconnection and signal noise.
 This guide upgrades that process by teaching you how to design a professional mainboard.